PubInv/moonrat/README.md

 ![IMG-2511](https://user-images.githubusercontent.com/5296671/130527922-66cce437-a89f-4815-a980-bc79295f1a5a.JPG)

 Our previous design use a "casette" which is bolted to the inside of the lid of a thermos bottle, shown below.
 Our circuit is on a breadboard, and we have not yet designed the enclosure for the electronics integrated into the cap or as a holder for the bottle.
-We use a 3D printed bracket to hold the Thernos bottle.
+We use a 3D printed bracket to hold the Thermos bottle.
 We believe this is the most compact design which will be thermally efficient.

 ## Fundamental Modularity: The 6-wire appliance